Resolving could not open a connection to SQL Server errors

 The settings below are equivalent to the settings in the image above.

-Step 8Check the error log for issues.
 Locally connect to SQL Server and check the error log for the port entry.
-You can execute XP_READERRORLOG procedure to read the errors or use SSMS.
-You should see entries similar to below that shows Named Pipes and TCP/IP are enabled and the port used for TCP/IP which is 1433.
+You can execute XP_READERRORLOG procedure to read the errors or use SSMS by going to Management > SQL Server Logs and select the Current log.
+Scroll to the bottom for the first entries in the error log and look for entries similar to below that shows Named Pipes and TCP/IP are enabled and the port used for TCP/IP which is 1433 in this case.

-Configure the Windows Firewall for the SQL Server port and SQL Browser service.
-Go to Control Panel -> Click on Windows Firewall -> Go to exception tab as shown below.
-You can also read this tip for more information as well.
+Configure the Windows Firewall for the SQL Server port and SQL Server Browser service.
+Go to Control Panel and click on Windows Firewall.
+Go to exceptions tab as shown below.
+You can read this tip Configure Windows Firewall to Work with SQL Server for more information.

 Click on Add Port... and enter the port number and name.

-Click on Add Program... to add the SQL Browser service.
-Here you need to get the browser service executable path, normally it is located at C:\Program Files\Microsoft SQL Server\90\Shared location for SQL 2005.
-Browse the location and add the SQLBrowser.exe in exception list.
+Click on Add Program... to add the SQL Server Browser service.
+Here you need to get the browser service executable path, normally it is located at C:\Program Files\Microsoft SQL Server\90\Shared location for SQL 2005 or similar for other versions of SQL Server.
+Browse the location and add the SQLBrowser.exe in the exception list.

-If you are able to connect to SQL Server by physically logging on to the server, but unable to connect from a client computer then execute the below to check the SPN.
+If you are able to connect to SQL Server by physically logging on to the server, but unable to connect from a client computer then execute the below query in a query window to check the SPN.

 - Next time you have issues connecting, check these steps to resolve the issue.